 Below are some pointers that you should take into consideration before sending your mixes to a mastering engineer.

 · Headroom, headroom, HEADROOM!
 Please be sure to give your mastering engineer some headroom to work with.
 If your mix is hovering around 0 dBfs, then you might want to print your mix again with more headroom.
-Turn off, or ease up on the limiter that’s sitting on your mix bus if that’s the case, and bounce your mix again. -3 to -6 dBFS should give the mastering engineer plenty of headroom to work with.
+Turn off the limiter that’s sitting on your mix bus if that’s the case, and bounce your mix again. -6 to -10 dBFS should give the mastering engineer plenty of headroom to work with.

 · Beware of any heavy processing on the mix bus.
 Compression to taste is usually going to take place, but too much compression can kill the dynamics of the mix, which can take away from the meaning or emotion of the mix.
 Compression that’s not set correctly can lead to pumping and breathing, and just a little of this can be bad if not used properly (I hear this in side-chain compression quite often).
 Compressors can also effect the frequency response of the mix and add color.
 Also be aware of radical EQ settings on the mix bus.
 If you’re adding or taking away too much of something, the mix probably needs to be adjusted.